Explore IU Indianapolis degrees and career opportunities

 (HLS)

-The Bachelor of Science in Public Health prepares you for a career preventing disease, promoting health, and addressing the inequities that keep our family, friends, and neighbors from living a long and healthy life.
-This multidisciplinary, flexible degree provides a strong foundation in public health to address the obstacles to health facing us today.
-You will have the opportunity to personalize your degree by choosing from courses in a variety of public health discipline areas including community health, health policy, epidemiology, biostatistics, and global health.
-With this degree, you will have the opportunity launch your career or pursue graduate studies at the top of your game.
+The Bachelor of Science in Public Health is a multidisciplinary, flexible degree that provides a strong foundation in public health to address the obstacles to health facing us today.
+With it, you will have the opportunity to launch your career or pursue graduate studies at the top of your game.
 You will gain the public health problem solving skills you need to become a leader in Indiana and beyond.

 The Health and Life Sciences (HLS) cluster prepares students to pursue majors and careers in the diverse and exciting world of health care.
 HLS majors can explore careers in patient care, laboratory work, health care administration, and health education.